Topics of plans for the section "Knowledge"

 b) rationalism;

-c) systematicity and orderliness;
+c) consistency and orderliness;

-d) verifiability (verifiability);
+d) testability (verifiability);

-e) special language.
+e) a special language.

-3. Modern Classification of Sciences:
+3. Modern classification of sciences:

-a) Humanitarian;
+a) humanitarian;

 b) natural;